Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Simulation

 Importantly, the quantile approximation estimates the expected classification probabilities for a selection procedure with given populational characteristics.
-In other words, the quantile approximation might provide noisy estimates of the true values for any particular selection procedure, especially when the classification probabilities dependen on a small number of selected applicants.
-Figure~\ref{fig:RMSE_N=100} visualizes the root mean square error (RMSE) of the quantile approximation to the true positive classification probabilities across all possible proportions of selected applicants ($\nicefrac{k}{N}$, $x$-axis).
+In other words, the quantile approximation might provide noisy estimates of the true values for any particular selection procedure, especially when the classification probabilities depend on a small number of selected applicants.
+Figure~\ref{fig:RMSE_N=100} visualizes the root mean square error (RMSE) of quantile approximated true positive classification probabilities across all possible proportions of selected applicants ($\nicefrac{k}{N}$, $x$-axis) with different data generating scenarios encoded with color.
 The results are presented for different inter-rater reliability coefficients ($\text{IRR}_1$, rows), number of ratings ($J$, columns), and 100 applicants.
 The $x$-axis corresponds to the proportion of selected applicants ($\nicefrac{k}{N}$).
-Note that the true positive classification probability is bounded at the endpoints -- it is zero if no candidate is selected and it is one if all candidates are selected.
+Note that the true positive classification probability is bounded at the endpoints---it is zero if no candidate is selected, and it is one if all candidates are selected.
 As such, the RMSE of the true positive classification probability is necessarily higher above the middle proportion of selected applicants since it can attain the widest range of values.
-We, again, see a high RMSE for a condition with a low number of ratings and the inter-rater reliability ($J=3$ and $\text{IRR}_1$) with an odd shape at the maximum proportion of selected applicants (due to the bias).
-However, the RMSE of the approximation, again, improves with the increasing number of ratings and inter-rater reliability as well as with the increasing number of applicants.
+We find that the RMSE is comparable in the `normal`, `skew`, and `bias` scenarios.
+With 1000 observations, we can notice an increased RMSE for the `skew` scenario in high proportions of selected applicants, which is a result of the biased estimates.
+The `dependent` scenario produces a much larger degree of RMSE, especially in conditions with a low number of ratings and single inter-rater reliability.
+The RMSE of the approximation, again, improves with the increasing number of ratings and single inter-rater reliability as well as with the increasing number of applicants.